 That is a very interesting question, and one that might be answered in a number of ways:

 Yes.
 No. Maybe.

 For myself, the answer is perhaps, and if not, they should have.

-During the time in which this book is set, an alliance led by Oda Nobunga had come close to achieving unification of the country.
+During the time in which this book is set, about a hundred years into the civil war, an alliance led by Oda Nobunaga had come close to achieving unification of the country.
 Takeda Shingen and Matsudaira Motayasu (who would later be known by quite a different name) were among his chief allies.
 We have records of huge battles involving tens of thousands of soldiers.
 We know there were spies and assassins.

 Doesn’t it seem likely that at least some of those involved were female?